- Download our Moving to Houston Guide (PDF)

-Given its size, there's no shortage of options when it comes to education in Houston.
-There are several school districts in the Greater Houston area which contain numerous public and private schools.
+There is no shortage of education and schools in Houston, given the city’s large size.
+There are more than 60 school districts in the greater Houston area, containing numerous public and private schools.

-With so many choices, expat parents will need to carefully evaluate their priorities before choosing a school – including their budget, the proximity of the school from home and the workplace, the curriculum they would like their child to learn, and the kind of teaching environment that’s best for their child.
+With so many choices, parents will need to carefully evaluate their priorities before choosing a school.
+These include their budget, the proximity of the school to home and the workplace, the curriculum they would like their child to learn, and the kind of teaching environment that’s best for their child.

 Public schools in Houston

-The greatest perk of public schools in Houston is that the Texas education system doesn’t charge tuition, and expats and locals alike can take advantage of it – but that doesn’t mean parents shouldn’t do preliminary research.
+The greatest perk of public schools in Houston is that the Texas education system doesn’t charge tuition, and expats and locals alike can take advantage of it.
+That said, this doesn’t mean parents shouldn’t do their research.
 Even though all public schools teach a state-mandated curriculum, the standard of each institution can vary immensely.

 Some districts are consistently associated with high standards, while others aren’t.
 Since students attend schools based on attendance zones, it’s important for parents to consider the quality of an area’s schools when looking for accommodation in Houston.

 To determine the standard of educational facilities in a district, parents can consult Academic Excellence Indicator System (AEIS) reports, which evaluate school districts and individual schools.
 After selecting a few schools that seem to fit the bill, it’s always a good idea to visit them in person, preferably during school hours, and meet with an administrator to learn a little more about them.